-This is not infrequent question at the 6 week postnatal visit
+This is not an infrequent question at the 6-week postnatal visit

 It is usually due to an anal fissure.
 An anal fissure results from tearing the anal mucosa with passage of hard large stools.

 - You will need an examination to clarify diagnosis

 - Try to avoid hard large stools and constipation

 - Change your diet so you have more fruit and vegetables and less red meat (which can constipate you).
 Have bran, sultanas, prunes and liquorice.
 Keep away from processed food and junk food which is more constipating (as well as not being healthy for you).

 - Increase your water intake to 1 – 2 litres per day

 - Exercise with lots of walking.
 Lack of activity tends to constipate